-These Lemon Tarts are the perfect balance of tangy and sweet, with a delicate buttery crust.
+These Lemon Raspberry Tarts are the perfect balance of tangy and sweet, with a delicate buttery crust.

 Now that April is here, it’s time to start thinking about Easter.

 I’m going to up my game this year though.
 I’m highly contemplating actually coloring some Easter eggs after being inspired by these.
-Ditching the basic mimosas for these Grapefruit Aperol Sparkling Cocktails.
-And, baking up these Lemon Curd Tarts.
+Ditching the basic mimosas for these Blackberry Bellinis, and baking up these lemon curd tarts.

 Are these not totally adorable and perfect for Easter?